lujainibrahim/mashups-final/README.md

 * Drawing direct contrast between climate related topics discussed mostly economically in the Financial Times and mostly culturally and scientifically in the NYT
 * Pursuing our interest in a stronger data visualization element to the project

-As a result, our final project shifted to be a more exploratory experience with a stronger contrast in the source of information from the getgo.
+As a result, our final project shifted to be a more exploratory experience with a stronger contrast in the source of information from the get go.
 Users will first be presented with general climate change statistics, visualized to be more attractive and attention-grabbing to encourage users to further explore the webpage.
-Following that, different climate chaneg topics and their relations to each other will be presented in a collapsible tree type visual, allowing users to dig deeper into these various topic one Financial Times and one NYT article at a time.
+Following that, different climate change topics and their relations to each other will be presented in a collapsible tree type visual, allowing users to dig deeper into these various topic one Financial Times and one NYT article at a time.

 ### Target Audience
 Our target audience are climate change skeptics.
 These can be students, parents, policy-makers, as well as those immediately affected by the change in climate and are lied to by politicians and policy-makers.
 Even though our target audience is not restricted by age, gender, race, or degree of education, there are certain demographics that are more likely to be climate change skeptics than others.
 We hoped that through a highly visual approach we would appeal to a larger group of the skeptics, but we also wanted the experience to be educational and explorative and not just controversial and flashy, and this is where the Financial Times and NYT articles come in.